AI-Generated Candidate Summary

 Recruitment Marketing Public

-From conversations with our customers, we know that screening resumes and qualifying applicants is one of the most time-consuming phases of the hiring process.
+Screening candidates, including reviewing their resumes and qualifying applicants, can be one of the most time-consuming phases of the hiring process.

-The AI-generated candidate summary feature streamlines this step.
-It gives you a consistent view of every applicant profile and helps you quickly assess applicant job fit before diving deep into the full resume.
+The AI-generated candidate summary feature helps streamline this step.
+It gives you a consistent view of every applicant profile and helps you quickly assess the applicant before diving deep into the full resume and candidate profile.

-This feature uses AI to generate a summary of a resume.
-This summary is displayed in the candidate's card within Recruitment Marketing, and the summary can also be generated and viewed directly from the candidate grid.
+This feature uses AI to generate a summary of the candidate's resume, as well as providing you with an overview of their engagement and interaction with your career site.
+This insight into their interactions can help you gain a better understanding of what resonates with the candidate, assisting you in tailoring your outreach or conversations with the individual.
+The summary is displayed in the candidate's profile within Recruitment Marketing, and the summary can also be generated and viewed directly from the candidate grid.

 How to use it